illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 This command will allow your shell to stop a currently executing process by sending it the `SIGTSTP` signal.
 It may be resumed by using the command `cont`.

 Use the appropriate prints from `format.h` for:
-- Process was successfully sent `SIGTSTP`
+- Process was successfully sent `SIGSTOP`
 - No process with `pid` exists
 - `stop` was ran without a `pid`